nginxinc/nginmesh/README.md

 ### Additional Examples

 * **In-Depth Telemetry** [This example](https://istio.io/docs/guides/telemetry.html) demonstrates how to obtain uniform metrics, logs, traces across different applications.
 To run the example, you must install the telemetry services.
-Please follow the installation instructions from this [document](istio/release/install/kubernetes/README.md).

 ## Limitations
 nginmesh has the following limitations:
 * TCP and gRCP traffic is not supported.
 * Quota Check is not supported.
-* nginmesh supports only Kubernetes.
+* Only Kubernetes is supported.

 All sidecar-related limitations as well as supported traffic management rules are described [here](istio/agent).